Collecting customer contact details

 You can play a significant role in helping your staff and customers to understand the value of NHS Scotland’s Test and Protect service, and the importance of playing their part to identify people who may have been in contact with the virus.
 Please do this by explaining why you are asking for contact information and encouraging them to provide it.
-You should also display a notice on your premises or on your website.
+You should also display a notice on your premises and on your website.
 We have provided a template to help you to do this, though please be aware that some people may need additional support in accessing or understanding this information.

 In addition to maintaining and sharing records where requested, you must also continue to follow other government guidance to minimise the transmission of COVID-19 while they are on your premises.
 This includes maintaining a safe working environment and following physical distancing guidelines.
 More information on this can be found in our tourism and hospitality sector guidance.

-Collecting customer contact details is now a legal obligation for hospitality premises, and it is important that both businesses and individuals cooperate, as it will be crucial to national efforts to suppress the virus.
-This measure forms part of enabling hospitality businesses to open safely, minimising the risk of the number of infections increasing, and will reduce the risk of requiring future restrictions.
+Collecting customer contact details is now a legal obligation for hospitality premises, and it is important that both premises and individuals cooperate with this requirement, as it will be crucial to national efforts to suppress the virus.
+This measure forms part of enabling hospitality businesses to open safely, minimising the risk of the number of infections increasing, and reduce the risk of requiring future restrictions.

-The following guidance sets out the contact information that businesses will have to gather, and how they should go about this, in order to make it possible to reopen hospitality businesses while continuing to suppress the virus.
+The following guidance sets out the contact information that businesses will have to gather, and how they should go about this, in order to make it possible to reopen hospitality businesses safely while continuing to suppress the virus.

 It does not, however, apply where services are taken off-site immediately, for example, a food outlet which only provides takeaways.
 If a business offers a mixture of a sit-in and takeaway service, contact information only needs to be collected for customers who are sitting in.